 Estimates of GMST have also benefitted from improved estimation of parametric uncertainties.
-New versions of three long-standing products from NASA GISTEMP v4 (Lenssen et al., 2019), NOAA GlobalTempv5 (Huang et al., 2019) and HadCRUT5 (Morice et al., 2021) are all now available as ensemble

-GlobalTempv5 (Huang et al., 2019) and HadCRUT5 (Morice et al., 2021) are all now available as ensen estimates.
-These ensembles each account for a variety of systematic and random uncertainty effects in

-9 slightly different ways, giving broadly similar results, which are incorporated into the present assessment, with the total uncertainty generally declining up until the mid-20th century as data coverage improves.
+New versions of three long-standing products from NASA GISTEMP v4 (Lenssen et al., 2019), NOAA GlobalTempv5 (Huang et al., 2019) and HadCRUT5 (Morice et al., 2021) are all now available as ensemble estimates.
+These ensembles each account for a variety of systematic and random uncertainty effects in slightly different ways, giving broadly similar results, which are incorporated into the present assessment, with the total uncertainty generally declining up until the mid-20th century as data coverage improves.

 12 Another significant development has been the incorporation of reanalysis products (Section 1.5.2) into 13 operational monitoring of GSAT.
-It was reported in AR5 that various reanalyses were broadly consistent reanalyses continued to be consistent, over the last 20 years, with those surface datasets which fully represented the polar regions.
-GSAT trends from ERA5 reanalysis (Hersbach et al., 2020) are also broadly

-14 with conventional surface datasets in the representation of trends since the mid-20th century.
-Since that time,
+It was reported in AR5 that various reanalyses were broadly consistent 14 with conventional surface datasets in the representation of trends since the mid-20th century.
+Since that time, 15 Simmons et al. (2017) found that the ERA-Interim (Dee et al., 2011) and JRA-55 (Kobayashi et al., 2015) 16 reanalyses continued to be consistent, over the last 20 years, with those surface datasets which fully 17 represented the polar regions.
+GSAT trends from ERA5 reanalysis (Hersbach et al., 2020) are also broadly 18 consistent with GMST trends from conventional surface datasets.
+However, the MERRA-2 reanalysis 19 (Gelaro et al., 2017) GSAT spuriously cooled sharply relative to ERA-Interim and JRA-55 in about 2007 20 (Funk et al., 2019).
+Since the early 2000s, analyses of surface temperature, from which near-surface 21 temperature may be derived, have also been available from various satellites (Famiglietti et al., 2018; 22 Prakash et al., 2018; Susskind et al., 2019), which have the potential to improve assessments of temperature 23 changes over data-sparse regions.

-15 Simmons et al. (2017) found that the ERA-Interim (Dee et al., 2011) and JRA-55 (Kobayashi et al., 2015)

-18 consistent with GMST trends from conventional surface datasets.
-However, the MERRA-2 reanalysis

-19 (Gelaro et al., 2017) GSAT spuriously cooled sharply relative to ERA-Interim and JRA-55 in about 2007

-20 (Funk et al., 2019).
-Since the early 2000s, analyses of surface temperature, from which near-surface

-21 temperature may be derived, have also been available from various satellites (Famiglietti et al., 2018;

-Prakash et al., 2018; Susskind et al., 2019), which have the potential to improve assessments of temperature changes over data-sparse regions.

-Most land areas in the extratropical NH have warmed faster than the GMST average over both the 1900-25 2020 and 1980-2020 periods (Figure 2.11b), although at more regional scales, particularly in data sparse 26 27 regions, considerable uncertainty is introduced by sometimes large differences in trends between different 28 LSAT datasets (Rao et al., 2018).
-Temperatures averaged over land areas globally have warmed by 1.59 29 [1.34 to 1.83] °C from 1850-1900 to 2011-2020, substantially higher than the SST warming of 0.88 [0.68 to 30 1.01] °C. The four conventional surface temperature products which meet all criteria to be included in the final assessment (Table 2.4) agree that each of the last four decades has consecutively been the warmest 31 32 globally since the beginning of their respective records (Figure 2.11c, Table 2.4).
+25 Most land areas in the extratropical NH have warmed faster than the GMST average over both the 1900-26 2020 and 1980-2020 periods (Figure 2.11b), although at more regional scales, particularly in data sparse 27 regions, considerable uncertainty is introduced by sometimes large differences in trends between different 28 LSAT datasets (Rao et al., 2018).
+Temperatures averaged over land areas globally have warmed by 1.59 29 [1.34 to 1.83] °C from 1850-1900 to 2011-2020, substantially higher than the SST warming of 0.88 [0.68 to 30 1.01] °C. The four conventional surface temperature products which meet all criteria to be included in the 31 final assessment (Table 2.4) agree that each of the last four decades has consecutively been the warmest 32 globally since the beginning of their respective records (Figure 2.11c, Table 2.4).
 Each of the six years 2015 33 to 2020 has very likely been at least 0.9°C warmer than the 1850-1900 average.
 34

-35 36 [START TABLE 2.4 HERE] 37
+36 [START TABLE 2.4 HERE] 37